jeremyt135/tictactoe-client/README.md

 # Overview

-This project implements a simple GUI for playing Tic-tac-toe online using PySimpleGui and the standard asyncio library.
+This project implements a simple GUI client for playing with my [tic-tac-toe server](https://github.com/jeremyt135/tictactoe).
+It uses PySimpleGui and the standard asyncio library.